KumarVikky/WorkbenchHub/README.md

 # Workbench

-[Workbench](https://salesarena-dev-ed.my.site.com/Workbench/s/) is the latest project that I have created on Lightning Experience.
-It is mainly built on LWC & Apex, it can query data & its metadata based on various parameters from an authorized Salesforce Organization using Force.com Rest APIs.
+[WorkbenchHub](https://salesarena-dev-ed.my.site.com/workbenchhub/s/) is the latest project that I have created on Lightning Experience.
+It is mainly built on LWC & Apex, it can query data & metadata based on various parameters from an authorized Salesforce Organization using Force.com Rest APIs.
 It also can filter, sort, and download these records.
-Additionally, it can perform CRUD operations on Salesforce records with multiple functionalities.
+Additionally, it can perform CRUD operations on Salesforce records with CSV data files.
 Furthermore, it can retrieve & deploy metadata files across different Salesforce environments using Metadata SOAP APIs & Tooling API's.
 It can also execute Apex code anonymously & capture debug statements using Tooling API's.
 It can also build and execute any Rest Resouces API's using Rest Reuest Builder.

 Watch Demo: